 Have you welcomed your new streaming overlords yet?
-Jumping into the streaming competition with all the weight of one of the biggest companies in the world, Disney+ arrived this month with a deep catalogue that includes exclusive rights to products of the Disney, Marvel, and Star Wars banners, along with original series and films.
+Jumping into the streaming competition with all the weight of one of the biggest companies in the world, Disney+ has arrived this year with a deep catalogue that includes exclusive rights to products of the Disney, Marvel, and Star Wars banners, along with original series and films.
 Wondering where to start your adventure of navigating the digital versions of films that have shaped generations?
 We’re here to help.

 For simplicity’s sake, most franchises have been bundled into one entry.
 Yes, this means look elsewhere for someone to pick out which Star Wars movies are worth your time and which aren’t.
 We aren’t wading into that debate today (but our own David Edelstein did here).
+And for your convenience, we’ve divided the list into 40 animated films and 40 live-action picks — but, of course, we highly recommend you watch all 80.

 101 Dalmatians (1961)